A wide product assortment. Advantage or disadvantage?

 3 – Variants listed as clickable buttons

-The 3rd version is similar to the 2nd version with dropdowns, but it’s also similar to the 1st type, where all variant details are demonstrated together next to, or under each other.
+The 3rd version is similar to the 2nd version with drop-downs, but it’s also similar to the 1st type, where all variant details are displayed together next to, or under each other.

 We already explained to you Prisync’s superpowers when it comes to mimicking shopper behavior from a price scraper’s standpoint, so it should already be clear for you that Prisync can also help its users to track the correct variant prices in such scenarios.

 Similar to the 1st and 2nd cases, all that’s necessary is the correct # extension to be added at the end of the parent product URL.
 So, for the variant “3.4 oz 100 ml” (the 3rd box), adding #3 at the end of the parent product URL and adding that URL into the Prisync account will let the user receive the correct price-point for the respective product variant.

 Having Prisync on your side

 Working with e-commerce companies of various sizes from more than 50 countries really teaches us a lot here at Prisync.

 One of the key learnings we got so far is that the capability of handling corner cases like Product Variants or Marketplace Merchant Listings ( is really a life-saver for our customers because otherwise, the competitive landscape would lose its clarity for them, due to the amount of data that’d otherwise be missed and lacked in competitive analysis.

 For all the Product Variant listing types that we’ve encountered so far, we had no problem retrieving accurate data thanks to the capabilities of our tool—which will continue to evolve in line with our pursuit of covering all the webshops in every single country on earth.
 Because here at Prisync, we always aim for being the ultimate competitive pricing intelligence source for all sizes of online sellers and manufacturers.

 Tell us about your variant tracking experience?
 How do you solve this problem?prisync feature